 The purpose of this booklet is to explain the importance of compliance to you and to Beaumont Laboratory.
 Compliance relates to everyone at Beaumont Laboratory.
-No matter where you work within Laboratory, you are responsible to comply with the laws, regulations and accreditation standards that govern the Laboratory.
+No matter where you work within Laboratory, you are responsible for complying with the laws, regulations and accreditation standards that govern the Laboratory.

-The information in this booklet supplements the content of the Beaumont Laboratory Compliance Introduction on-line course in the Beaumont Health System Learning Center which can be accessed on Inside Beaumont Online under Education - Mandatories/Student Center.
+The information in this booklet supplements the content of the Beaumont Laboratory Compliance Introduction on-line course in the Beaumont Learning Management System which can be accessed on the Beaumont Health Intranet Education in addition to other Beaumont Health assigned corporate mandatory education.